astrohart/MFR/MFR.Managers.Solutions/README.md

 This constructor has no parameters.

-<a name='P-MFR-Objects-Managers-Solutions-VisualStudioSolutionService-Instance'></a>
+<a name='P-MFR-Managers-Solutions-VisualStudioSolutionService-Instance'></a>
 ### Instance `property`

 ##### Summary

-Gets a reference to the one and only instance of [VisualStudioSolutionService](#T-MFR-Objects-Managers-Solutions-VisualStudioSolutionService 'MFR.Managers.Solutions.VisualStudioSolutionService').
+Gets a reference to the one and only instance of [VisualStudioSolutionService](#T-MFR-Managers-Solutions-VisualStudioSolutionService 'MFR.Managers.Solutions.VisualStudioSolutionService').

-<a name='M-MFR-Objects-Managers-Solutions-VisualStudioSolutionService-#cctor'></a>
+<a name='M-MFR-Managers-Solutions-VisualStudioSolutionService-#cctor'></a>
 ### #cctor() `method`

 ##### Summary